vimalthanikachalam/Todo-App_PureJS/README.md

 # TODO APP Pure Javascript

-A simple all in one todo app where you can categorize your Task Management, Project Management, Productivity, Getting Things Done, Scheduling, and Collaboration. also for general-purpose,
+A Simple all in one todo app where you can categorize your Task Management, Project Management, Productivity, Getting Things Done, Scheduling, and Collaboration. also for general-purpose,

 ### Run